The Golden Circle is, without a doubt, Iceland’s most popular tourist route. It covers about 190 miles and can be done as a day trip from Reykjavik.

 My husband decided to go and then, I decided to follow him.
 It wasn’t as scary as I thought but I was very impressed by how much water was rushing into the crevice or canyon.

 Then, it was time to walk towards the highest viewpoint of the area.
 The wind was crazy strong (my eyes and mouth got so dry!) but I was able to get some good shots.

-- There is not entrance fee to see the waterfalls
+- There is no entrance fee to see the waterfalls

-- There is a café and restaurant on site.
+- There are a café and restaurant on site.
 Restrooms are located on site too

 While in the area, I will recommend visiting Kerið, a volcanic crater lake located in the Grímsnes area.
 Some consider the crater part of the Golden Circle while others say it lies outside of its boundaries.